Theatre: Sound & Media Design

 - Knowledge Commons Desk: Most equipment can be borrowed for up to 4 hours and must be returned before closing time.
 Exceptions include GoPro Hero 3 and Wi-Fi Hotspot, which can be borrowed for up to 3 days.

-- Audio Recording Studio: In-depth acoustic sound and voice projects can be recorded here.
+- Audio Studio: In-depth acoustic sound and voice projects can be recorded here.
 Get assistance from the studio manager, or get certified and schedule the studio for you own use in the evenings and on weekends.

 - Video Studio: In-depth video projects can be recorded here.
 Get assistance from the studio manager, or get certified and schedule the studio for you own use in the evenings and on weekends.

-- One Button Studio: This an automated, self-service video recording studio designed to simplify media-enhanced academic work.
-THE ONE BUTTON STUDIO IS IN USABILITY TESTING MODE.
-IT WILL BE AVAILABLE FOR USE IN LATE SUMMER 2017.
+- Simple Video Studio (formerly One Button Studio): This an automated, self-service video recording studio designed to simplify media-enhanced academic work.

 Physical Sound & Media Design Resources

 When preparing to design sound for a show or film, you take into consideration many factors: the setting/location, time period, etc. The same should be true for doing sound design research.
 Go to the main Theatre Production & Design page for suggestions on how to do this.

 For physical copies of Sound Recordings, go to the Library Catalog's Advanced Search mode, change the drop-down menu option for Search Filter from "Any Field" to "Subject", and Material Type to "Audio Visual".
 Copy your choice from the suggested Subjects below and paste it into the Subject search box.
 Click "Search".

 Recordings: Sound effects, Sounds, Animal sounds, Ambient sounds, Nature sounds, Anthropogenic sounds